 Grace is the central theme of this parable.
 In it, we meet a group of laborers whose master wasn’t very happy (in Matthew 20:13 “friend” is used ironically) because they failed to identify the grace he expressed unto them.
 Likewise today there are Christians in the church who don’t walk in the grace of God.
 Needless to say, such behavior doesn’t impress God at all.
 In this parable, I recognized three reasons as to why we fail to walk in God’s grace and how to overcome them.

 1. The spirit of Judgment

 A. These wicked workers in their master’s vineyard decided the workers that came late didn’t deserve a full day’s wage.
-It was non of their business!
+It was none of their business!

 B. Jesus was pointing his finger at Pharisees who judged others while pretending to be spiritual powerhouses.

-C. Today we are are walking around judging our own brothers and sisters, just like those Pharisees who did not know the grace of God.
+C. Today we are walking around judging our own brothers and sisters, just like those Pharisees who did not know the grace of God.

 2. The spirit of Competition

 A. It’s interesting because these laborers were not offended by what they received but what was given to others.

 B. In the world there’s competition.
-Church is God’s house of grace in which we find rest for our souls.
+The church is God’s house of grace in which we find rest for our souls.

 C. Sadly, we have turned it into a place of far more competition than the world.

 3. The spirit of Rebellion

 A. The laborers verbally rebelled against the master simply because his actions seemed very unfair to them.

 B. Christians, when fail to live by grace, become rebellions and think they are fighting injustice.

 C. Their false sense of justice can’t do anything but divide the church, the body of Christ.